Mapping of Venus: Smooth plains

 Due to the usual higher elevation of smooth plains, it is possible that the volcanic material of smooth plains is a younger unit.

 Lobate plains

 The Lobate plains unit (pl) is a smooth surface crossed with some extension features associated with rift zones.
-These features make up to around 37.8 x 106 km2, which is significant.
+These features make up to around 37.8 million km2, which is significant.
 The origin of lobate plains is thought to be associated with large volcanoes, which sometimes appear with large dome-shaped rises.
 One possible origin of this unit is from massive and multiple eruptions from large and localized volcanoes with little later extensional deformation.

 By cross-cutting relationships, the plains embay the wrinkle ridges containing regional plains, which suggested that lobate plains are younger.
 However, as the lobate plains, smooth plains, shield cluster and rift zones are often seen as small fractures, it is difficult to tell their time relationship.

 The SAR image shows uneven radar back-scatter flow-like pattern.